mickknutson/github_copilot_master_class/chapter02/02.01.1/instructions.md

-# Python Workspace Exercise
+# JavaScript Workspace Exercise

-The following are instructions for JavaScript exercise
+The following are instructions exercise

 ## Outline
 This exercise contains two directories: